top of page

 • Senior physiotherapist with a special interest in knees

-• Evidence-based treatment using the latest research and technology
+• Evidence-based treatment using the current evidence and the latest technology

-• Trusted by local GPs and orthopaedic surgeons
+• Works closely with local GPs and orthopaedic surgeons

-• Supportive and goal-driven approach, tailored to you
+• Supportive and goal-oriented approach, tailored to you

 Frequently Asked Questions